apify/crawlee/.github/ISSUE_TEMPLATE/question.md

 ---

 Please submit new issues for new feature requests and bug reports only.
 For questions please join Apify Discord.
-You could get help from Apify team memebers and the community there.
+You could get help from Apify team members and the community there.

 - [Discord](https://discord.gg/jyEM2PRvMU)